Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Neural Network Experiments

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-We train ResNet-18~\citep{deep_resnet} on CIFAR-10~\citep{cifar10} with varying LR $\eta$ and WD $\lambda$, fixed batch size $B=128$, for $t=10^6$ iterations.
+We train ResNet-18~\cite{deep_resnet} on CIFAR-10~\cite{cifar10} with varying LR $\eta$ and WD $\lambda$, fixed batch size $B=128$, for $t=10^6$ iterations.
 The entropy estimation queue stores $1000$ vectors with new weights added every $25$ iterations.
 All models are made fully scale-invariant following~\cite{li2020exponential}.
 We also use a ``thin'' model with the width multiplier $k=4$ (while the default value is $k=64$), the resulting number of trainable parameters is $d=43692$.
-This choice is motivated by (1) memory constraints for storing the weight queue for entropy estimation, and (2) larger number of trainable parameters leads to \emph{overparameterization}, which imposes a specific behavior of stochastic gradients for small LRs in later stages of training (in fact, there is convergence to a minimum instead of stabilization at the stationary distribution).
-We discuss the results for overparameterized models in Appendix~\ref{app:op_models}.
-In the main text, we show the results only for the fixed LR case, two other training protocols are presented in the Appendix~\ref{app:networks}.
-There we also provide results for the ConvNet architecture from~\cite{kodryan2022training} and the CIFAR-100 dataset~\citep{cifar100}.
+This choice is motivated by (1) memory constraints for storing the entropy estimation queue, and (2) avoiding \emph{overparameterization}, which imposes a specific behavior of stochastic gradients for small LRs later in training (which advocates convergence to loss minimum, as discussed in Appendix~I).
+In the main text, we show the results only for the fixed LR case, two other training protocols are presented in the Appendix~F, supported by the results for the ConvNet architecture from~\cite{kodryan2022training} and the CIFAR-100 dataset~\cite{cifar100}.
+In Appendix~G, we also experiment with partially scale-invariant models.

-Estimating entropy in high dimensions is challenging: the nearest-neighbor estimator is unbiased only asymptotically, with a bias of order $\mathcal{O}(N^{-2/d})$~\citep{DELATTRE2017}.
+Estimating entropy in high dimensions is challenging: the nearest-neighbor estimator is unbiased only asymptotically, with a bias of order $\mathcal{O}(N^{-2/d})$~\cite{DELATTRE2017}.
 We assume the bias is roughly constant across different stationary distributions, allowing accurate reconstruction of entropy derivatives for Maxwell relations.
 Empirically, \hyperref[V3]{\bf{V3}} holds with high precision, supporting this assumption.